2023 Treasury Management Training Symposium in Portland, OR

 The Audience

-TMTS attendees are public and private finance sector employees including State Treasurers and staff including directors and managers who oversee investing and debt, college savings and ABLE plans, unclaimed property, operations, and financial education.
+TMTS attendees are public and private finance sector employees including State Treasurers and staff including directors and managers who oversee investing and debt, college and ABLE savings plans, unclaimed property, operations, and financial education.
 Other treasury staff include Chiefs of Staff, communications, government relations, and technology directors.
 Also welcome are private sector, non-governmental, and other nonprofit employees.
 Members of the press may attend this event.

 Session speakers should provide attendees with cutting edge information on research, effective practices, case studies, and policy initiatives that support sound financial policies and programs.
 Sessions should reflect workplace innovations through a higher level of engagement between colleagues and promote idea-sharing in an interactive format.